 Speaking Like a Kuwaiti in the House

 I must admit, a lot of conversations happen in the house between family members.
 I am going to show you how they speak in Kuwaiti Arabic around the Kuwaiti home or house.
-That is where I learnt the Kuwaiti language by listening to the conversations and memorising each word or phrase they say.
+That is where I learnt the Kuwaiti language by listening to the conversations and memorizing each word or phrase they say.

 It was in Shamiya Kuwait where I learnt how to speak like a Kuwaiti.
 My ex-employers live there.
-That is where I worked for 5 years before I came to England many years ago now.
+That is where I worked for five years before I came to England many years ago now.

 Here are Kuwaiti conversations I often hear before when I was working in Kuwait.
-I will translate the meanings in the English language.
+I will translate the meanings into English.

 - Shino ga'id tigool – What are you saying?